adamsiwiec1/adamsiwiec1/README.md

 5. Hand-build physical product prototypes using the microcontroller best-fit microcontroller.
 6. Ship your whatever to wherever in a day.

-I am an architect and engineer, not a magician.
-I cannot turn water into wine (as much as I'd like to, ideally a Syrah varietal or something from the Bordeaux region).
-While I can't turn water into wine unfortunately, my specialty is turning a spark, along with it's motivated founder, into vineyard owners and driver's of Italian machinery.
-I'd link a video demo of these vineyards and lambos, but the confidentiality agreement I provide (which is heavily tailored in favor of my clients) only allows private demos.
-Therefore, you will have to schedule a meeting with the following link (Schedule a 15 min Intro Meeting)[https://cal.com/adamsiw/15min]

 ## Devrecated Solutions

 lotz of devrecated slop incoming